covex-nn/joos-behavior/README.md

 The main goal of a project is to separate development process by two stages: desing and coding.

+## Demo

+This repository is a source for npm package [nativescript-behavior](https://www.npmjs.com/package/nativescript-behavior) and a demo NatiteScript application.

+Demo App shows how to unlock the NativeScript clicker achievement with Behavior components and without Model-View-ViewModel.

 ## Installation

 ```bash